-Everybody knows you can get lots of ready-made items at HoneyBaked Ham, Whole Foods, Fresh Market and Trader Joe’s, but the nine local eateries listed below make some noteworthy and downright scrumptious Turkey Day takeout as well, so you can get the warm fuzzies this holiday season by shopping local.
-Phone it in, pick it up and spend the rest of the holiday enjoying the holiday.
+Everybody knows you can get lots of ready-made items at HoneyBaked Ham, Whole Foods, Fresh Market and Trader Joe’s, but the 10 local eateries listed below make some noteworthy and downright scrumptious turkey day takeout as well, so you can get the warm fuzzies this holiday season by shopping local and spending less time in the kitchen and more time with friends and family.
+Phone it in or submit your order online, then pick it up and spend the rest of the day enjoying the holiday.
 Easy peasy!

-9 Thanksgiving Takeout Places in Birmingham
+10 Thanksgiving Takeout Places in Birmingham

 212 24th St. N., Birmingham, AL 35203 • (205) 920-1862